home-assistant-HomeWhiz/home-assistant-HomeWhiz/linux_dev.md

 # Develop on linux
-This is a quick tutorial on how to setup your development environnement from scratch on any Debian based Linux distro and get started quickly.
+This is a quick tutorial on how to setup your development environnement from scratch on any Debian based Linux distro and get started.
 While this is based on VSCode, you can apply these steps to any other IDE.

 ## Outline
 1. Create a folder for you to work in